 - It is simple to deploy globally using GPO, login script, or third party software management packages.

-- Cylance allows automation of response actions to behavioral threats without human intervention.
+- Cylance allows the automation of response actions to behavioural threats without human intervention.

 - Updates are easy and infrequent (for example, the current model is 14 months old).